How to have a wicked weekend for 'Wicked' Day

 And of course, green elixirs go best with snacks.
 Stay on theme with green snacks like green M&Ms or Skittles, grapes, tortilla chips with guacamole, and kale chips, or bake your own sweets and add green food coloring to the batter.

-Sing cast album karaoke
+Sing cast album karaoke.

 Queue up the Wicked album on Spotify or YouTube and belt your heart out to all your favorite tunes from the musical.
 Have your solo star moment by singing "Defying Gravity" or "The Wizard and I," or grab a friend for a duet to "What Is This Feeling?" or "Popular."
 Break out "I'm Not That Girl" or "No Good Deed" if you're feeling angsty.
 If you're in costume, it'll feel just like you're part of the Wicked cast, putting on a Broadway or West End-worthy performance.

-Watch The Wizard of Oz.
+Watch Wicked and The Wizard of Oz.

-Wicked is a prequel to The Wizard of Oz, so it's the perfect film for a Wicked Day movie night.
-It's available on HBO Max with a subscription, or you can rent it on Amazon Prime, YouTube, and more.
+Part 1 of the Wicked movie is available to stream on Amazon Prime Video with a subscription, or you can rent or buy it without one.
+The Wizard of Oz is available on HBO Max with a subscription, or you can rent it on Amazon Prime Video, YouTube, and more.
 You could also watch the 1978 film The Wiz, a contemporary retelling of The Wizard of Oz adapted from a Tony Award-winning musical of the same name.
-Maybe someday you can have a movie night with The Wizard of OzThe Wiz, and/or the long-awaited Wicked movie, yet to be released.

 Go out: Spend one short day like you're in Emerald City